andrew/ultimate-awesome/README.md

 - [awesome-few-shot-generation](https://github.com/kobeshegu/awesome-few-shot-generation) - [IJCV-2025] A curated list of awesome few-shot image generation papers.
 - [awesome-waves](https://github.com/msmolyakov/awesome-waves) - Curated list of awesome things for development on Waves blockchain.
 - [awesome-design-dev](https://github.com/noobnooc/awesome-design-dev) - 🧑‍💻 Curate awesome design assets for developers.
-- [awesome-article-collection](https://github.com/Olanetsoft/awesome-article-collection) - Curated articles by writers, both technical and non-technical.
-This was made specifically to encourage content creators to discover their strengths and consistently produce quality articles.
-You are welcome to participate by sending a PR.
 - [awesome-wicket](https://github.com/PhantomYdn/awesome-wicket) - A curated list of awesome projects powered by Apache Wicket .
 - [awesome-federated-reinforcement-learning](https://github.com/siomvas/awesome-federated-reinforcement-learning) - Publication catalog for research on Federated RL (FRL).
-- [awesome-pulsar](https://github.com/streamnative/awesome-pulsar) - A curated list of Pulsar tools, integrations and resources.
 - [awesome-attention-based-gnns](https://github.com/sunxiaobei/awesome-attention-based-gnns) - A collection of resources on attention-based graph neural networks.
 - [awesome-hexo-plugins](https://github.com/TenviLi/awesome-hexo-plugins) - 🆒A curated list of awesome plugins related to Hexo.
 - [awesome-hwd-tools](https://github.com/TM90/awesome-hwd-tools) - A curated list of awesome open source hardware design tools.